omninawe27/HealthBridge360/README.md

 Language preferences are stored per user and can be changed in the profile settings.

+## 🚀 Deployment

+### Render Deployment
+The application is configured for deployment on Render with the following services:
+- **Backend**: Django application deployed as a web service
+- **Frontend**: Next.js application deployed as a web service
+- **Database**: PostgreSQL database

+### Production Setup
+1. Set `DEBUG = False` in settings
+2. Configure production database (PostgreSQL on Render)
+3. Set up static file serving
+4. Configure environment variables in Render dashboard
+5. Deploy using `render.yaml` configuration file
+6. Set up SSL certificate (handled by Render)

 ## 📞 Support & Contact

 For support or questions: